digao-dalpiaz/DzHTMLText/README.md

 >
 </DIV> - Div Area
   size = Fixed External Size
-  full = Remaining size of current line perc = Percent size of current line int = Fixed Internal Size line = Current line height
+  full = Remaining size of current line (only works when AutoWidth/AutoHeight of parent div is disabled) perc = Percent size of current line (only works when AutoWidth/AutoHeight of parent div is disabled) int = Fixed Internal Size line = Current line height